sindresorhus/awesome-scifi/contributing.md

 Categories: `ai` `action` `not about batman`
 ```

-Thank you for your suggestions!
+Thank you for your suggestion!

 ### Updating your PR